Avaiga/taipy-doc/docs/manuals/new-user-manual/gui/extension/dynamic_element/scalar_props.md

 # Scalar properties

-In this section, we are going to add a dynamic custom element to the custom element library started in the [Static Elements](../static_element.md#declaring-the-extension-library-data-sourceguidocextensionexample_libraryexample_librarypy) section.
+In this section, we will add a dynamic custom element to the custom element library, which we started to create in the [Static Elements](../static_element.md#declaring-the-extension-library) section.

 This dynamic element will be using a property that holds a scalar value.<br/>